 So What’s Best?

 For the vast majority of people, a fingerprint will be the more secure way to go.
 Even with the 10-attempt erasure feature turned on, it’s possible — however unlikely — that someone could guess your PIN.
 But they won’t be guessing your fingerprint.
 And to break either of them with other methods is difficult and expensive, at least for amateurs.
+(And you can’t forget your fingerprint either.
+That said, if you forget your PIN, there are some workarounds to try to recover your phone passcode.)

 If, however, you’re in the United States, and you’re worried about the government getting into your phone, you may want to stick with a PIN.
 If you’re an activist, journalist, or anyone else who might have sensitive contact information or communications on your phone, the law will be on your side if a member of law enforcement asks you to unlock it.